JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Build configuration status

 The Build Configuration status is calculated based on the builds from the default branch only.
 Consequently, per-configuration investigation works for builds from the default branch.
-For example, a successful build from a non\-default branch will not remove a per-configuration investigation, but a successful build from the default branch will.
+For example, a successful build from a non-default branch will not remove a per-configuration investigation, but a successful build from the default branch will.

 ## Multiple VCS roots